Kruhlmann/gasbot/README.md

 ## Modules

 ###### Test Module
-Displays the emote Kappa every time it recieves inpu form the channel.
+Displays the emote Kappa every time it recieves input form the channel.

 ###### Sound Module
 Allows users to play sounds on the broadcasters computer for a cost of points set by the broadcaster in the configuration file